-This route turns south at a junction 1-mile below the lake for a more direct route above Saddle Creek to the trailhead.
+On the return trip, you can turn south at a junction 1 mile below the lake for a more direct route above Saddle Creek to the trailhead instead of retracing your steps.
 Though the initial stretch of trail is easy to follow, it becomes less obvious heading downhill.
 Stay on the north side of the creek and you’ll hit the main trail before crossing back out of the wilderness area near the trailhead.

 -Mapped by Kristy Holland